stevebrownlee/galaxy.js/README.md

 ### Creating your galaxy

-## Transporting users between star bases
+## Warping spacetime to visit star bases
+In galaxy, there is a function named `StarChartConstructor`

 1. Add links to view template
 1. Handle link clicks in view model